michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0143.md

 - v: move or draw together at a certain location
 - v: come together so as to form a single product
 ### Family
-converge: converged, convergency, convergent, converges, converging+;convergence: convergences;convergency: convergencies;convergent: convergence, convergently, nonconvergent
+- converge: converged, convergency, convergent, converges, converging+
+- convergence: convergences
+- convergency: convergencies
+- convergent: convergence, convergently, nonconvergent
 ### Examples
 - And Cousins played throughout as if pass rushers were converging from all corners.
 - The men back away, and then others converge and fight.